 Within the next 3 months Medical Students are launched into the 2nd part of the program, which is entirely different from what they have been doing; the Introduction to Medicine and Surgery (Medicine and Surgery 1).
 This usually covers all the Signs and Symptoms of Diseases plus Introduction to Medical Clerkship.

 Here students are taught how to see patients presenting for both Medical and Surgical cases.

-Also, in the end, a test is conducted for the students and the performance recorded as it will be used for the final compilation of their results in the final year.
+Also, in the end, a test is conducted for the students and the performance is recorded as it will be used for the final compilation of their results in the final year.

 The Last 3 Months

 This is where Medical students are finally introduced to the core concepts of Pathology and Clinical Pharmacology.
 This is usually the most stressful part of the program.
-Before the end of the 3 months, another test is conducted for the students which are meant to prepare them for the final exams.
+Before the end of the 3 months, another test is conducted for the students which is meant to prepare them for the final exams.

 Then finally, the 3rd MBBS exam is taken; covers both Medical Pharmacology and Human Pathology.

 The program is actually the most intense in the life of Medical Students in Nigeria, because of the short time it takes to complete, and the overall workload.
 The volume of Pathology alone can cover both Medical Biochemistry and Human Physiology Combined.
 But how come this exam is not often discussed among Nigerian Medical Students?